albinscode/jaxb-binding-namespace-demo/README.md

 ## Context

-In my case, I got a customer that imports xml data that respect several standards (about 100 XSDs files).
+In my case, I got a customer that imports XML data that respect several standards (about 100 XSDs files).

 Of course, I'm using Jaxb to generate classes and it is really a pleasure (as ever).